"

 (How to write a Business Proposal in 10 Easy Steps, n.d.)

-Proposals are some of the most common types of reports you will likely find yourself writing in the workplace.
+Proposals are some of the most common types of reports in the workplace.
 Variants of proposals include business plans and marketing plans.
-Proposals are persuasive documents intended to initiate a project often in response to a challenge and get the reader to authorize a course of action proposed in the document.
-Proposals may be informal, short document, addressing a need or challenge in your workplace, or the proposal may be a more formal and lengthy document that responds to a call for proposals for a complex project.
+Proposals are persuasive documents intended to initiate a project often in response to a challenge with the aim of having the reader authorize the course of action proposed in the document.
+Proposals may be in the form of an informal, short document, addressing a localized need or challenge in your workplace, or the proposal may be a more formal and lengthy document that responds to a call for proposals for a complex project.

 Lengthy proposals are often written in response to a Request For Proposals (RFP) issued by a government agency, organization, or company.
 The requesting body receives multiple proposals responding to their request, reviews the submitted proposals, and chooses the best one(s) to go forward.
-Your proposal must persuade the reader that your idea is the one most worth pursuing.
+Your proposal must persuade the reader that your idea is the one that most suitably addresses all the needs of the client.

 Proposals may serve several purposes, which include seeking to obtain authorization to